scorelab/GSoC/GSoC-2022/19-Prerak-Prerak-Mathur-ScoreLabs-OpenMF.md

 # Work Summary

 OpenMF is an open-source forensic solution for Android smartphones that assists digital forensic investigators throughout the investigation life cycle.
+The purpose is to enhance the user experience and expedite a new user's understanding of the software.
 Since the conclusion of the Google Summer of Code 2022, OpenMF has completed numerous unfinished frontend and backend functionalities.
 Multiple new features have been added to improve the user experience and facilitate better management and control.
+Below is a summary of all the software additions.
+[Here](https://github.com/scorelab/OpenMF/wiki), you can also find the project's wiki and additional information.

 # Work Covered

 The following are the major features that have been added to OpenMF:

 * Authentication with Google OAuth for
   * Admin
   * Management